Aung San Suu Kyi trespasser incidents: Trial

-On 26 June, the Court set Khin Moe Moe's appearance for 3 July.
+On June 26, the Court set Khin Moe Moe's appearance for July 3.
 On the same day United Nations envoy Ibrahim Gambari arrived in Naypyidaw and met with foreign minister Nyan Win.
-He was not able to meet with Aung San Suu Kyi, but did request that Burma free its political prisoners.
+He was not able to meet with Aung San Suu Kyi, but did request that Myanmar free its political prisoners.
 The expressed purpose of Gambari's visit was to open the door for a visit by U.N. chief Ban Ki-moon.
-Ban arrived in Naypyitaw on 3 July, but after two days of talks with General Than Shwe, Ban was unable to negotiate a visit with Aung San Suu Kyi and left without any progress.
+Ban arrived in Naypyitaw on July 3, but after two days of talks with General Than Shwe, Ban was unable to negotiate a visit with Aung San Suu Kyi and left without any progress.

-On 3 July, the Court announced the adjournment was extended for another week.
-Defense witness Khin Moe Moe took the stand 10 July, testifying for six hours (from 10:00 am to 5:00 pm with an hour lunch at noon).
-Khin Moe Moe and the defence team argued that the law under which Aung San Suu Kyi was being tried, Section 22, which protects the government from people planning subversive acts, was created under the 1974 Constitution, which was abolished by the current Burmese government in 1988.
+On July 3, the Court announced the adjournment was extended for another week.
+Defense witness Khin Moe Moe took the stand July 10, testifying for six hours (from 10:00 am to 5:00 pm with an hour lunch at noon).
+Khin Moe Moe and the defense team argued that the law under which Aung San Suu Kyi was being tried, Section 22, which protects the government from people planning subversive acts, was created under the 1974 Constitution, which was abolished by the current government in 1988.
 He was the last witness of the trial.
-Final arguments were set by the Court for 24 July.
+Final arguments were set by the Court for July 24.

-On 24 July, her defence gave a 30-page closing statement.
+On July 24, her defense gave a 30-page closing statement.
 British, German, Norwegian, French and Italian diplomats were present, marking only the third time during the trial Burmese officials had allowed such access.
-The trial was then adjourned over the weekend until 27 July, providing the prosecution more time to prepare.
+The trial was then adjourned over the weekend until July 27, providing the prosecution more time to prepare.

-On 27 July, the defence team submitted an application to the court to call an additional witness, Nyunt Maung Shein, a Burmese foreign ministry official.
+On July 27, the defense team submitted an application to the court to call an additional witness, Nyunt Maung Shein, a Burmese foreign ministry official.
 Final arguments were presented for Yettaw, Khin Khin Win and Win Ma Ma.
 The morning session was attended by diplomats from Australia, Japan, Singapore, the United States, the Philippines and Malaysia, while in the afternoon only US Consul Colin Furst was in attendance.
 The final defence arguments, including a 15-minute statement from Yettaw, concluded 28 July.
 Again, diplomats from the US, Japan, Singapore and Thailand were present.
-The Court announced the verdicts would be made 31 July.
-Officials then notified shops in the vicinity to be closed 31 July.
+The Court announced the verdicts would be made July 31.
+Officials then notified shops in the vicinity to be closed July 31.
 Two police battalions also arrived to support the already existing security forces.
-However, on 31 July judges Thaung Nyunt and Nyi Nyi Soe, citing an undisclosed problem with the legal procedures, adjourned the trial until 11 August, three days after the anniversary of the 8888 Uprising.
-After the announcement, Yettaw moved about the courtroom and said "I love you" to the defence team.
+However, on July 31 judges Thaung Nyunt and Nyi Nyi Soe, citing an undisclosed problem with the legal procedures, adjourned the trial until August 11, three days after the anniversary of the 8888 Uprising.
+After the announcement, Yettaw moved about the courtroom and said "I love you" to the defense team.